PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 ## Building and running the example

-1. Navigate to your `mbed-os-example-pelion` root folder.
+1. Navigate to your `mbed-os-example-pelion-armdevsummit` root folder.

 1. In Windows only, rename `.mbedignore-for-win` to `.mbedignore`:

+    ```
+    rename .mbedignore-for-win .mbedignore
+    ```

+    Due to [mbed-os issue 7129](https://github.com/ARMmbed/mbed-os/issues/7129), the include path might exceed the maximum Windows command line string length.
+Using `.mbedignore` decreases the length of the include path but makes these features unavailable:
+    * Certificate Enrollment
+    * Device Sentry
+    * Secure Device Access
+    * Factory flow using FCU

 1. In Windows, Mac and other case-insensitive file systems, apply a patch that resolves an issue with conflicting file names by running:

     ```